Daoist-W/skype-clone/README.md

 # Code along tutorial provied by Emanuel Ohans https://twitter.com/OhansEmmanuel

-This was a guided tutorial that runs through the process of creating the front end elements of a chat application
+I coded this myself, but it was based on a guided tutorial that runs through the process of creating the front end elements of a chat application

 # Getting Started with Create React App